labster/p6-IO-Path-More/README.md

 #### parent()
 Returns the parent of the current path as a new object.
 Warning, this does not check for symbolic links -- only the written path as given will be considered.

-On a Unix/POSIX filesystem, it will work like so:
+On a Unix/POSIX filesystem, if called recursively, it will work like so:

 	parent level          relative       absolute
 	Starting Path (0)     foo/bar        /foo/bar